Feyerabend/ABC80/README.md

 There are some special deviations, as there were at the time, in this BASIC, compared to other contemporary variants.
 All had there own solutions.
-A semicolon ';' is used as a shorthand for "PRINT".
+A semicolon ';' is used as a shorthand for 'PRINT'.
-The position of the cursor for characters can be done by "CUR(X, Y)".
+The position of the cursor for characters can be done by 'CUR(X, Y)'.
 Printing the character 12 clears the screen, and positions the cursor at x=0, y=0, top left corner with '; CHR¤(12)'.
 There are some poking going on such as 'POKE 32357,208,175,212' -- forgot all there was about that address.

 Often computers based on MOS 6502 processor, did memory mapping for I/O.
-But Z80 had its own separate ports for I/O which was used hare, and in the case for generating sound in ABC80 you could send out e.g.
+But Z80 had its own separate ports for I/O which was used here, and in the case for generating sound in ABC80 you could send out e.g.
 'OUT 6,9' to a port, wait a while and close with 'OUT 6,0'.
 That would generate some sound.
 You could also